Children Swimming Safety Tips in Singapore

 • Loses control within seconds

-That’s why real safety isn’t about teaching strokes first.
+That's why real safety isn't about teaching strokes first.
+It's about teaching a child how to:

-• Stay calm
+• Stay calm when water touches their face

-• Control breathing
+• Control their breathing (exhale underwater, inhale above)

-• Float and recover
+• Float and recover to the edge

 Because a calm child can think.
+A panicking child cannot.

 Start With Comfort, Not Technique